Olympus E-M10 III vs Sony RX100 IV

 It is notable that the E-M10 III has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
+Both the E-M10 III and the RX100 IV have been discontinued, but can regularly be found used on ebay.
+The RX100 IV was replaced by the Sony RX100 IV, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus E-M10 III better than the Sony RX100 IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.